Linux Graphical User Interface Explained

 The display /login manager

 A display/login manager controls the presentation of the graphical login screen.
-The graphical login screen displays a list of all normal user accounts that exist on the system.
+The graphical login screen displays a list of all regular user accounts on the system.
 It does not list superuser accounts.
+Select the desired user and enter the password if you want to log in as any listed user.
+If you wish to log in as an unlisted user, click Not List? and enter the username and password for the desired user account.

 login manager